TonyM1958/FoxESS-Cloud/README.md

 result=f.get_raw('day', d=d, v=f.power_vars)
 ```

-## Raw Data Tranform
+## Estimated Energy

-Setting the optional parameter 'transform' for get_raw enables daily power data to be transformed into energy stats
+Setting the optional parameter 'energy' when calling get_raw() provides daily energy stats from the power data

-+ transform = 1: energy stats (kwh) is calculated
++ energy = 1: energy stats (kwh) are calculated
-+ transform = 2: energy stats (kwh) is calculated and the raw data is removed to space space
++ energy = 2: energy stats (kwh) are calculated and raw power data is removed to save space

-The transform creates a Riemann sum of the power data, integrating power in kW to energy in kWh.
+The transform performs a Riemann sum of the power data, integrating kW over the day to estimate energy in kWh.
+Comparison with the inverter built-in energy meters indicates the estimates are within 3%.

 In addition to daily energy totals, it implements peak and off-peak time of use (TOU).
 The time periods are set by global variables: off_peak1, off_peak2 and peak.
 The default settings are:

 + off_peak1: 02:00 to 05:00 - adds energy to kwh_off
 + off_peak2: 00:00 to 00:00 - adds energy to kwh_off